bayankaran/city-explorer/README.md

 So respectfully declining the invitation to 'test the living daylight'...

 There is an error check which looks if a line in the city.txt has a valid pair, it will skip that line and alert, for this app, its a better approach than a UNIT TEST failure.

 ****IMPORTANT
 lombok.jar
-This project uses Project Lombok for Getters/Setters, log etc. Depending on your IDE, you will need Lombok to be integrated, else the IDE will complain.

-****IMPORTANT
-lombok.jar